dfeehan/brazil-mortality-release/README.md

 1. [Install Docker Desktop](https://www.docker.com/get-started) (if you don't already have it)
 1. Clone this repository
 1. Be sure that your current working directory is the one that you downloaded the repository into.
 It's probably called `brazil-mortality-release/`
+1. If you are using a recent Mac (with Apple silicon), then you might need to type `export DOCKER_DEFAULT_PLATFORM=linux/amd64`
 1. Build the docker image.
    `docker build --rm -t brazil-replication .`
    This step will likely take a little time, as Docker builds your image (including installing various R packages)